lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_3.md

     mutate_at(vars(body_mass_index, heart_rate),
               funs(scale, log, invert))
 ```
-{{1}}
+{{2}}

 ```
 [1] "body_mass_index"        "heart_rate"          "body_mass_index_scale"
 [4] "heart_rate_scale"       "body_mass_index_log" "heart_rate_log"
 [7] "body_mass_index_invert" "heart_rate_invert"
 ```
-{{2}}
+{{3}}

 `@script`
 With the mutate function from dplyr, transforming is easy!
+The typical way of creating new columns from transformations is to use mutate and create variables one by one.
+This gets tedious fast when there are many more transformations or variables.

-The example here shows adding a column.
-You create the new column with the log of the original values.
-This can get tedious if you have many variables and many transformations.
-A faster way is to use the mutate underscore at function.
+A faster way is to use the mutate-underscore-at function.
 It takes two arguments, the variables specified by the vars function, and the transformation functions specified by the funs function.

-Mutate underscore at appends the transformation function name to the end of the variable name.
-This is why you should create a transformation function if one doesn't already exist and use that function as the argument in mutate, which is what we did with invert here.
-With only one or two lines of code, you have now transformed all these variables!
+Mutate-underscore-at appends the transformation function name to the end of the variable name.
+If a transformation function doesn't exist, I'd recommend creating a function of it so you can give it to the funs function and let mutate append the function name to the end.
+This is what we did with invert here.
+So, with only one or two lines of code, you've transformed all these variables!

 ---